 The Advantages of Owning the Best Hearing Protection

-It’s not hard to damage your hearing.
+It’s all too easy to damage hearing.
 In fact, a single exposure to a loud noise can cause permanent damage.
-Imagine what exposing yourself to power tools day-in and day-out can do.
-Owning the best hearing protection for your shop will help preserve your hearing from years of damage.
+Imagine what long-term repeated exposure to noisy power tools can do.
+Owning and using the best hearing protection helps prevent hearing loss due to immediate and accumulated exposure.

-- You can protect your hearing from years of damage.
+- Protect hearing from years of damage.

-- You can ensure you’re using high-quality hearing protection.
+- Use high-quality hearing protection.

-Q. What is the best noise reduction rating?
+Q. What is the best noise-reduction rating?

 Q. What is a dangerous decibel level?

-The widely accepted safe decibel level is anything less than 70dB.
-Above 70dB, you should consider wearing hearing protection to lower your chances of damaging your hearing.
+The widely accepted safe decibel level is anything less than 70 dB.
+Above 70 dB, you should consider wearing hearing protection to lower your chances of damaging your hearing.